Lab 1: Getting started

 -

-For each lab, you must be checked off by either a teaching assistant or course assistant in order to receive credit for the lab.
+For each lab, you must be checked off by either a teaching fellow or course assistant in order to recieve credit for the lab.

 -